ovh/docs/pages/platform/public-cloud/use_high_perf_object_storage_terraform_backend_state/guide.en-gb.md

  }
 </style>

-**Last updated 12th July 2022**
+**Last updated 31th July 2023**

 ## Objective

-It is possible to store Terraform state on a remote data store/backend like an AWS S3 bucket, a Google Cloud Storage (GCS), etc. but are you aware that you can also store your Terraform states on an OVHcloud High Performance (S3) Object Storage container?
+It is possible to store Terraform state on a remote data store/backend like an AWS S3 bucket, a Google Cloud Storage (GCS), etc. but are you aware that you can also store your Terraform states on an OVHcloud Object Storage container?

 In this tutorial you will:

-- create an OVHcloud High Performance (S3) Object Storage container
+- create an OVHcloud Object Storage container
 - create a Terraform remote backend
 - initialize your Terraform backend